 - More than half of consumers report incorrect contact for at least one debt: Fifty-three percent of consumers contacted about a debt in the year prior said at least one collection effort was mistaken in some way.
 These consumers reported that the creditor or collector sought the incorrect amount, that the debt was not owed, or that the person owing the debt was a family member.

 - Over one-third of consumers report being contacted at inconvenient times: Thirty six percent of consumers contacted about a debt in collection said that the creditor or collector who most recently contacted them called between 9 p.m. and 8 a.m.
 Debt collectors generally cannot call at times they know to be inconvenient unless the consumer specifically agrees to it.

 - Nearly 40 percent of consumers report that a debt collector attempted contact four or more times per week: Thirty seven percent of consumers contacted about a debt in collection report that the most recent creditor or collector to contact them usually did so four or more times in a week.
 About 20 percent of consumers approached by debt collectors reported contact attempts by debt collectors usually four to seven times per week.
 Another 17 percent said a creditor or debt collector tried contacting them eight or more times per week.

 - One-in-seven consumers contacted about a debt report being sued: Fifteen percent of consumers contacted about a debt in collection over the prior year report being sued.
 The share ranges from 6 percent sued among those contacted about a single debt to 35 percent sued among consumers contacted about five or more debts.
 About 75 percent of those sued do not go to the court hearing, which generally makes them responsible for the debt.

-If you live in Washington State and are dealing with a third party debt collector and have questions about it, give Symmes Law Group a call at 206-682-7975 to speak to a debt relief attorney and learn about your options.
+If you live in the state of Washington and are dealing with a third party debt collector and need legal assistance, give Symmes Law Group a call at 206-682-7975 to speak to a debt relief attorney and learn about your options moving forward.